datatrail-jhu/09_dataanalysis/manuscript/05_exploratory.md

 ! /.+(XERJ|rNCn|49A4|Dmgt|caSc|eXsP|RN7v|kfbH|bbBx|7aek).+/i

 {points:3}
-?7 Within the same course on swirl: `CBDS Getting Data`, navigate to the lesson `L05 Exploratory Analysis Q02 Swirl`.
+?7 Within the same course on swirl: `CBDS Data Analysis`, navigate to the lesson `L05 Exploratory Analysis Q02 Swirl`.
 Do this swirl module!
 Once complete, paste the code provided at the end of the swirl module here.

 ! /.+(rtkr|0ciB|gXV3|1tNg|qgTv|K2iF|Vzjn|jNiN|zwK7|dgFD).+/i

 {points:3}
-?8 Within the same course on swirl: `CBDS Getting Data`, navigate to the lesson `L05 Exploratory Analysis Q03 Swirl`.
+?8 Within the same course on swirl: `CBDS Data Analysis`, navigate to the lesson `L05 Exploratory Analysis Q03 Swirl`.
 Do this swirl module!
 Once complete, paste the code provided at the end of the swirl module here.

 ! /.+(XPwX|qhFQ|9fHG|cfJ3|wbIW|KYcl|weA4|Ck9J|NWrW|lgP2).+/i

 {points:3}
-?9 Within the same course on swirl: `CBDS Getting Data`, navigate to the lesson `L05 Exploratory Analysis Q04 Swirl`.
+?9 Within the same course on swirl: `CBDS Data Analysis`, navigate to the lesson `L05 Exploratory Analysis Q04 Swirl`.
 Do this swirl module!
 Once complete, paste the code provided at the end of the swirl module here.

 ! /.+(ilKD|Lu7f|hBVK|wGXf|bSKM|hYPf|FlHZ|2iPI|fbQm|tsAg).+/i